KyllianGenot/technical-test-lobster/README.md

 ./setup.sh
 ```

+## 💾 PostgreSQL Connection Note
+When prompted for PostgreSQL credentials during setup:
+- If you don't have a custom PostgreSQL account set up, you can simply press Enter three times to use the default settings:
+  - Username: `postgres` (default)
+  - Password: (leave empty)
+  - Database name: `lobster_db` (default)

+This will work in most cases where PostgreSQL was installed with default settings.
+The script will automatically set up a default password if none is provided.

+## 🔧 Setup Details
 The setup script will:
 - Install all required dependencies (Rust, PostgreSQL, Node.js, etc.)
 - Set up your PostgreSQL database